The Bertrand family

 But do you know how rosé wine is made?

-First of all, you should know that rosé wine is produced like a classic wine, and that contrary to popular belief, rosé wine is not the result of a mixture between a red wine and a white wine.
-We can also go further and say that rosé wine is at the very origin of wine making.
+First of all, you should know that rosé wine is produced like a classic wine, and that contrary to popular belief, rosé wine is not the result of a blend between a red wine and a white wine.
+We can even go further and say that rosé wine is at the very origin of winemaking.
 Indeed, produced since antiquity, rosé wine is surely the oldest type of wine .

 Discover the rosé wine collections from the Gérard Bertrand estates and châteaux